-Engineering watch keeping consists in the safe and efficient operation and upkeep of ship machinery, supervision, inspection, monitoring, including servicing, testing and operation, as required, of all systems and equipment affecting the safety of the propulsion, steering, ship, such as power etc. management. under the circumstances. conditions and modes of operation foreseen in normal and emergency operation.
+Engineering watch keeping consists in the safe and efficient operation and upkeep of ship machinery, including supervision, inspection, monitoring, servicing, testing and operation, as required, of all systems and equipment affecting the safety of the ship, such as propulsion, steering, power management, etc. under the circumstances, conditions and modes of operation foreseen in normal and emergency operation.